Statistics for Corpus Linguists

 The population standard deviation \(\sigma\) is the average distance from the expectation and is defined as \(\sqrt{Var(X)}\).

-Example 6 The plot illustrates a standard normal distribution for \(X \sim \mathcal{N}(0, 1)\).
+Example 6 (Normal distribution) The plot illustrates a standard normal distribution for \(X \sim \mathcal{N}(0, 1)\).
 The \(y\)-axis indicates the density of population values; note that since the Gaussian distribution is a continuous distribution with technically infinite \(x\)-values, the probability of any given value must be 0.
 We can only obtain probabilities for intervals of values, which are given by

 \[ P(a \leq X \leq b) = \int_a^b f(x)dx. \tag{11}\]